sc-forks/solidity-coverage/docs/advanced.md

 ## Setting the temporary artifacts directory

-The `temp` command line option allows you to specify the name of a disposable folder to stage the compilation artifacts of instrumented contracts in before the tests are run.
+The `temp` command line option lets you to specify the name of a disposable folder to stage the compilation artifacts of instrumented contracts in before the tests are run.

 **Example**